 Experts from the financial industry and seasoned investment officers discuss the U.S. economy, letters of credit, municipal bonds and federally insured cash account.
 It features basic and advanced tracks with topics to meet county investing needs.

-Membership in the County Investment Academy also gains you access to the newly created County Investment Academy listserv.
-The listserv is an email discussion group that academy members use to efficiently get answers to questions, share insights and learn from the experiences of their peers.
-To sign up, just follow the instructions on the screen.
+Membership in the County Investment Academy also gains you access to the County Investment Academy Community.
+The community is a discussion group that academy members use to efficiently get answers to questions, share insights and learn from the experiences of their peers.
+To sign up, please complete this form online.